aimms/documentation/licsrv/linux_setup.rst

 Setting up a license
 ---------------------

 The easiest way to install a license is to use the nodelock activation mechanism.
 This requires that you have an activation code and the license number acquired from AIMMS.
+The license files (.lic and potentially .cpx) need to be stored in the ``/usr/local/Aimma/Licenses`` folder.
 Next you can activate the license using the following commands:

 .. code:: bash